 There are numerous rafting opportunities in the park.
 The Alsek River and its major tributary, the Tatshenshini River, are both large, swift glacial rivers that offer the trip of a lifetime.
 Most rafting trips begin on the Tatshenshini at Dalton Post, the last road accessible off the Haines Highway in Yukon Territory, Canada.
 From there it is 140 river miles to the normal take-out at Dry Bay, Alaska.
 For a list of commercial rafting operators authorized to operate in the park, visit nps.gov/glba.
-A permit is required for private trips.
-You may get on the waiting list for private trip permits by sending your name, address, home and work telephone numbers, email address and payment of \$25 to the Yakutat Ranger Station.
-For more details about obtaining a permit, contact the Yakutat Ranger Station at (907) 784-3295.
+A permit is required for private trips and there is waiting list.